theupdateframework/specification/tuf-spec.md

    A delegated role file is located at:

-    /DELEGATED_ROLE.json
+    /DELEGATED_ROLE.EXT

-   where DELEGATED_ROLE is the name of the delegated role that has been specified in targets.json.
+   where DELEGATED_ROLE is the name of the delegated role that has been specified in targets.EXT.
 If this role further delegates trust to a role named ANOTHER_ROLE, that role's signed metadata file is made available at:

-    /ANOTHER_ROLE.json
+    /ANOTHER_ROLE.EXT

    Delegated target roles are authorized by the keys listed in the directly delegating target role.